-- 2. Within this program projects of a minimum total eligible expenditure of 10,000 Euro will be financed. - 3.
-The maximum total eligible expenditure for the whole period of Programme implementation is 3,000 000 EUR per beneficiary under this measure. - 4.
+- 2. Within this program projects of a minimum total eligible cost of the investment of 10,000 Euro will be financed. - The maximum total eligible expenditure for the whole period of the Programme implementation is 3,000,000 euro per beneficiary under this measure. - 4.
 Applicants may submit several projects under this Measure during the Programme implementation period, provided that the maximum total eligible expenditure is not exceeded and previous projects have been successfully finalized i.e. the final payment is received.